 - Foreign travel to countries where the foods may be entirely unfamiliar

-Instead of taking on advanced challenges all at once, consider potential ways to structure the environment during early eating disorder recovery:
+Instead of taking on advanced challenges all at once, consider potential ways to structure the environment during early eating disorder recovery.
+For example:

-- Having meals planned out for the entire week
+- Planning out meals for the entire week

 - Eating meals at regular times